Contact: Dustin Vande Hoef

 515/281-3375 or 515/326-1616 (cell)

-DES MOINES – Iowa Secretary of Agriculture Bill Northey today commented on the Iowa Crops and Weather report released by the USDA National Agricultural Statistical Service.
+DES MOINES – Iowa Secretary of Agriculture Bill Northey today commented on the Iowa crop progress and condition report released by the USDA National Agricultural Statistical Service.
 The report is released weekly from April through October.

 IOWA PRELIMINARY WEATHER SUMMARY